eNMS-automation/eNMS/docs/source/visualization/geographical_view.md

 # Geographical View

-All data in this visualization mode is rendered on a 2D map .
+All data in this visualization mode is rendered on a 2D map.

 ## Visualization Controls